spencertipping/phi/phifront.md

 3. We might be able to use the concatenative language basis forever if it handles all of the base cases correctly

-## Bootstrapping strategy
 (3) is interesting because it changes the equation for bootstrapping: we no longer need to do the self-hosting rewrite.
 If there's nothing wrong with the concatenative layer, then why rewrite it using infix?

+### Concatenative re-hosting
-Then again, we might as well use the phifront mechanics to replicate the concatenative development layer we have in Perl right now -- particularly if those op nodes then become interpreter -> interpreter functions.
+We might as well use the phifront mechanics to replicate the concatenative development layer we have in Perl right now -- particularly if those op nodes then become interpreter -> interpreter functions.
+If we have an op-node implementation of an interpreter, then we can compile a new concatenative backend.
+At that point we're fully self-hosted.

+### Stack destructuring and function signatures
+From a usability point of view, the big issue here is that we need implicit "rest-of-stack" passthrough.
+For example, it should be possible to write a unary-ish function like `f(x) = x + 1` and have that do the right thing with the unmentioned remainder of data stack entries.
+I think this can be done by ending the main list parser with a catch-all rather than a constant `nil`.

+### Parsers as data
+If we have a function that destructures the stack, how do we compile that destructuring operation?
+We can abstract interpret the parsers it's using (parsers-as-process, execution-as-data), or we can directly translate the parsers into functional operations.
+I think we want the latter in some cases unless our abstract interpreter is good at optimizing for entropy per unit runtime -- which it should be, but that's a tall order.

+Regardless of how we describe what's going on, though, it's clear enough that we'll end up with what amounts to a parser of parsers; _something_ ends up destructuring our pattern matchers and producing imperative code from it.
+I'm not sure I have a direction I'm going with this other than to mention that parsers are data too, and that we might care at some point.